Skip to Content

 1. Application for Service.

-The Owner or Occupant of an Establishment may apply for service (Chapter 62).
+The Owner or Occupant of an Establishment may apply for service (Chapter 620).

 Upon receiving an application for service, the Utility may require an inspection of the applicant’s premises to determine compliance with all Terms and Conditions and its Cross Connection Control Policy.
-Plumbing or other modification needed to comply with the Utility’s Terms and Conditions and its Cross Connection Control Policy shall be completed within 30 days.
+Plumbing or other modifications needed to comply with the Utility’s Terms and Conditions and its Cross Connection Control Policy shall be completed within 30 days.
 The Utility may grant limited time extensions in unusual circumstances.

-1. Availability.
+3. Availability.

 Pursuant to Chapter 660 of the Commission’s Rules and Regulations, the Utility should provide service to an applicant as soon as possible, but must provide service by the end of the next business day after the request for service is received by the Utility, or a deposit and/or unpaid account balance is paid, provided that facilities exist to provide service during that timeframe.
 These services are available during regular business hours, and someone must be on the premises if entry by Utility personnel is required.